LostBeard/SpawnDev.BlazorJS/README.md

 OffscreenCanvas
 RTCDataChannel

+# IDisposable
 NOTE: The above code shows quick examples.
+Some objects implement IDisposable, such as JSObject, Callback, and IJSInProcessObjectReference types.

+JSObject types and Callback types will dispose of their interop resources when their finalizer is called if not previously disposed.

-Some objects implement IDisposable, such as all JSObject, IJSInProcessObjectReference, and Callback, and need to be disposed when no longer used.
-Disposable objects returned from a Blazor service in a WebWorker or SharedWorker are automatically disposed after the data has been sent to the calling thread.
+IJSInProcessObjectReference does not dispose of interop resources with a finalizer and MUST be disposed when no longer needed.

+IDisposable objects returned from a WebWorker or SharedWorker service are automatically disposed after the data has been sent to the calling thread.

 ## Support